Stockbroker: Ireland

-As of 2019, Davy and Goodbody were Irish largest stockbrokers.
+As of 2019, Davy and Goodbody were Ireland's largest stockbrokers.

 New Zealand

 In New Zealand, the New Zealand Qualifications Authority oversees qualifications.
 The New Zealand Certificate in Financial Services (Level 5) is the minimum level of qualification necessary to offer investment advice.

 Singapore

 In Singapore, becoming a trading representative requires passing 4 exams, modules 1A, 5, 6 and 6A, from the Institute of Banking and Finance and applying for the license through MAS and SGX.

 South Africa

 The Johannesburg Securities Exchange rules require that member firms must be under the control of a "qualified stockbroker", who is also an executive director of the firm; and branches, likewise managed.
 The South African Institute of Stockbrokers (SAIS) offers the six exams required to become such, a Certified Stockbroker, or CSb(SA), following 3 years' work experience, and with other educational requirements met.

 SAIS also offers the Financial Markets Practitioner vocational certification as well as various "Regulatory Recognition" examinations.
 See also re.
 "Regulated Positions" and "Registered Persons" at South African Institute of Financial Markets.